Chevrotain/chevrotain/packages/website/docs/features/token_categories.md

 # Token Categories

-When parsing it is sometimes useful to match a terminal against a **set of Token Types**.
+When parsing, it is sometimes useful to match a terminal against a **set of Token Types**.
 This can be accomplished by using Token Categories.

 For example: